FCBtc1116/Blockchain-Projects-Overview/README.md

 <h3><u><strong><i>Ordinal Swap MarketPlace</i></strong></u> &nbsp;(Bitcoin)</h3>
 <hr />
-Munchswap is bitcoin ordinal multi swap platform.
-Users can swap ordinals with their ordinals or buy use BTC.
-I used Next.js for Frontend and Nest.js for backend, PostgreSQL for Database, Docker for Devops.
-For Generate Swap PSBT, I used bitcoinJs lib and UTXO.
-Now it's live in bitcoin mainnet.
-Users can use Unisat, XVerse and Leader wallets for use this platform.
+Munchswap is a Bitcoin ordinal multi-swap platform.
+Users can swap ordinals with each other or purchase using BTC.
+I used Next.js for the frontend and Nest.js for the backend, along with PostgreSQL for the database and Docker for DevOps.
+For generating Swap PSBT, I utilized the bitcoinJs library and UTXO.
+The platform is now live on the Bitcoin mainnet, and users can access it using Unisat, XVerse, and Leader wallets.
 <img align="right" width="300px" src="https://github.com/victoryfox19931116/Blockchain-Projects-Overview/assets/89193350/d4941f09-ee40-4e29-85cf-e8978a6a2705">

 - Live: <a href="https://munchswap.xyz/">MunchSwap</a>